Kaivan-Khazeni/Machine_Learning/SVM/README.txt

 finds the optimal W and Bias terms.

 I did not get to the dual gaussian or part c, as of right now this is incomplete until otherwise noted.

+All information will be printed via the run_hw4.sh file